jhpyle/docassemble/_docs/roles.md

 questions in the interview that do not have a `role` specified will require the `organizer` role.

-The `code` is `initial` code, the purpose of which is to set the `role` variable, which is the role of whichever user is currently in the interview.
+The `code` is `initial` code, the primary purpose of which is to set the `role` variable, which is the role of whichever user is currently in the interview.
 This code runs every single time the page loads for any user.

 First, note that the `role` for all users will remain `organizer`